siteshen/django-cas-provider/README.rst

 with formatters for common used formats.
 Available formats styles are `RubyCAS`, `Jasig` and `Name-Value.
 Default is Jasig style.
 See module source code for more details.

+CAS_AUTO_REDIRECT_AFTER_LOGOUT - If False (default behavior, specified in CAS protocol) after successful logout notification page will be shown.
+If it's True, after successful logout will be auto redirect back to service without any notification.

 PROTOCOL DOCUMENTATION
 =====================